nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ## Summary

 This example demonstrated how to use the built-in Cumulus functionality to trigger a workflow from events added to a Kinesis data stream.
-It explained how to configure a Cumulus deployment to deploy the HelloWorld workflow, configure a rule to utilize a Kinesis data stream, and how to trigger the workflow by putting a record on the Kinesis data stream.
+It explained how to configure a Cumulus deployment to deploy the HelloWorld workflow, configure a rule to utilize a Kinesis data stream, and how to trigger the workflow by putting a CNM record on the Kinesis data stream.